fusionjs/fusionjs.github.io/documentation/docs/core-concepts/anatomy-of-a-request.md

 In the above example, because `SecondPlugin` depends on `FirstPlugin`, the `console.log` order that the middleware will be accessed is:

 1. `FirstPlugin`
-2. `StandalonePlugin`
+2. `SecondPlugin`
-3. `SecondPlugin`
+3. `StandalonePlugin`

-This ordering occurs even though `SecondPlugin` was registered earlier than `FirstPlugin`.
-Under the hood, Fusion.js will process plugins in the order that they are registered unless they have a dependency on another plugin, in which case that plugin is processed first.
-This ensures that the dependency graph is fully resolved for each plugin.
+This ordering occurs even though `SecondPlugin` was registered earlier than `FirstPlugin` and `FirstPlugin` was registered last, after `StandalonePlugin`.
+Under the hood, Fusion.js will process plugins in the order that they are registered unless they have a dependency on another plugin, in which case that plugin is processed ahead of it.
+This causes `FirstPlugin` to be processed first by proxy of `SecondPlugin` and thus ahead of `StandalonePlugin`.

 ### Server rendering